 Students electing to pursue a Communications degree from the University of Michigan are encouraged to select a concentration and particular area of study.
 The university offers several different concentrations including Gender and the Media, Global Communications, and Media Effects on Society.
 There are career days for students to explore career potential as well as shadowship opportunities for students.

-20. University of Pennsylvania – Philadelphia, Pennsylvania (9 Points)
+University of Pennsylvania (9 Points)

 Students have several opportunities to study abroad or conducting their own research at the University of Pennsylvania laboratory.
 This can help students up for a future in academia, pursuing higher education degrees.